yglukhov/closure_compiler/README.md

 The list is formed by analizing the source code.

 # Performance considerations
-The wrapper will first try to find `closure-compiler` executable and use it.
-Otherwise it will fall back to web API.
-Please note that web API has some limitations.
-It is slower than locally installed version.
-It may fail with timeout if your generated `js` file is big enough.
+The wrapper will first try to find `java` executable and use it to run closure-compiler embedded in the package.
+If `java` is not found it will fall back to web API.
+Please note that web API has some limitations:

+* It is slower than locally installed version.
+* There is an input file size limitation.
+* It may fail with timeout if your generated `js` file is complex enough.
+* It doesn't support source map generation.